Dynamical-Systems-Laboratory/CollectiveBehaviorFlowLight/README.md

 # CollectiveBehaviorFlowLight
 Dataset of experiments of fish swimming behavior in the presence and absence of flow and light

-The Excel files contain all the data for the manuscrip: Collective response of zebrafish to combined manipulations of illumination and flow
+The Excel files contain all the data for the manuscript: Collective response of zebrafish to combined manipulations of illumination and flow

 The first 9000 rows (neglecting the first two rows for names/labels) correspond to the time trajectories of one of the subject of the pair while the remaining 9000 rows correspond to the second subject of the pair